-Cause of Condition: Authority management failed to identify all year end accounting adjustments in a timely manner necessary for the Authority's financial statements to be prepared in accordance with current reporting standards.
-Authority management does not have proper controls in place to detect all adjustments in closing their year end financial statements and to reconcile financial activity to ensure timely reporting.
+Cause of Condition: Authority management failed to identify all year-end accounting adjustments in a timely manner necessary for the Authority's financial statements to be prepared in accordance with current reporting standards.
+Authority management does not have proper controls in place to detect all adjustments in closing their year-end financial statements and to reconcile financial activity to ensure timely reporting.

-Recommendation: Authority management should have procedures in place to properly identify and record year end closing entries to the accounting system in a timely manner.
+Recommendation: Authority management should have procedures in place to properly identify and record year-end closing entries to the accounting system in a timely manner.

-Management's Recommendation: Management will continue corrective action for FY20 by implementing procedures related to year-end entries.
+Management's Recommendation: Management will continue corrective action for FY21 and thereafter by implement ing procedures related to year-end entries.